Thermophysical properties of argon gas from improved two-body interaction potential

-Many thermophysical properties of noble gases can be calculated using accurate \emph{ab initio} potentials.
-In fact, computations for the helium and neon gases show that thermophysical properties obtained from state-of-the-art \emph{ab initio} potentials and polarizabilities have uncertainties similar to or even smaller than the best experimental data \cite{czachorowski2020,hellmann2021thermophysicalNeon,lang2022collision,lang2023three}.
+Many of the thermophysical properties of noble gases can be calculated theoretically using methods of statistical thermodynamics, provided that the potentials that take into account interactions in the system are known \cite{hirschfelder1964molecular,mcquarrie76}.
+In fact, computations for helium and neon gases show that the properties obtained from state-of-the-art \emph{ab initio} interaction potentials and interaction-induced polarizabilities have uncertainties similar to or even smaller than the best experimental data \cite{czachorowski2020,lang2023three,lang2023collision,hellmann2021thermophysicalNeon}.
 As such, they have been utilized for calibration of high-precision experimental equipment \cite{fellmuth2006determination,gaiser2019highly,gaiser2022primary}.
-Since argon represents an economical alternative to the aforementioned noble gases, its thermophysical properties are of special interest.
-Their calculation from first principles necessitates the development of a reliable Ar$_2$ potential, which is a challenging problem.
-Whereas for the lightest noble gas dimer, He$_2$, theoretical potentials have become more accurate than the empirical ones in the mid-1990s \cite{Williams96,Korona97}, for Ar$_2$ the empirical potentials such as the one developed by Aziz \cite{aziz1993} have generally been believed to be the most reliable.
+Since argon represents an economical alternative to helium and neon, its thermophysical properties are of special interest.
+Their calculation from first principles necessitates the development of a reliable pair interaction potential, which is a challenging problem.
+Whereas for the lightest noble gas dimer, He$_2$, theoretical potentials have become more accurate than the empirical ones already in the mid-1990s \cite{Williams96,Korona97}, the empirical potentials for Ar$_2$, such as the one developed by Aziz \cite{aziz1993}, have generally been believed to be more reliable.
 Until recently, the most accurate \emph{ab initio} argon dimer potentials have been developed by J\"ager \emph{et al.}\ \cite{jager2009} and Patkowski \emph{et al.}\ \cite{patkowski2005}, with the latter being later refined in Ref.~\cite{patkowski2010}.
-Last but not least, three new empirical potentials have been published in recent years.
-These are the 2018 potential of Myatt \emph{et al.}\ \cite{myatt2018} based on re-calibrated Morse/long-range model, the 2019 potential of Song and Yang \cite{song2019} with modified repulsive part of the Tang--Toennies model \cite{tang1984improved}, and the latest, 2020 potential by Sheng \emph{et al.}\ \cite{sheng2020conformal} where the conformal behavior among two-body potentials of noble gas atoms is exploited.
+Other theoretical potentials published in recent years include the 2018 potential of Myatt \emph{et al.}\ \cite{myatt2018} based on recalibrated Morse/long-range model, the 2019 potential of Song and Yang \cite{song2019} with modified repulsive part of the Tang--Toennies model, simplified \textit{ab initio} atomic potential (SAAP) of Deiters and Sadus \cite{deiters2019two} from the same year, and the latest 2020 potential by Sheng \emph{et al.}\ \cite{sheng2020conformal}, where the conformality among two-body potentials of noble gas atoms is assumed.